 Mosquito bites are an unfortunate side effect of time spent outdoors.
 But in addition to being a nuisance, mosquitoes are responsible for the transmission of many dangerous diseases including West Nile, Encephalitis, Zika, Malaria, and Yellow Fever.
 Because of these diseases, mosquitoes are considered the deadliest animal in the world.
 By understanding mosquito populations in your community, it is possible to reduce the risk of mosquito-borne diseases and enhance the overall enjoyment of the great outdoors.

 Mosquitoes are an age-old problem, but modern strategies and innovations have made it possible to curb local populations by safely targeting the insect at all life stages.
 This is important for mosquito abatement districts, municipalities, and county or state entities responsible for leading vector management programs.
-These efforts are supported by four interlocked pillars that comprise an Integrated Mosquito Management (IMM) program:
+These efforts are supported by four interlocked pillars that comprise an Integrated Mosquito Management (IMM), or Integrated Pest Management (IPM), program:

 Despite the strategic and technological advances made in recent decades, mosquito control programs cannot be maximized without cooperation from the entire local community.
-Therefore, public education is an equally important pillar of an effective IMM plan.
+Therefore, public education is an equally important pillar of an effective Integrated Mosquito Management program.
 Depending on stakeholder goals, community education can be accomplished in a number of ways, including public education campaigns, the distribution of brochures or fact sheets, and partnership with the health department to encourage the use of repellents and protective clothing.
 When individuals take preventative steps to remove standing water from their property they can help community efforts.

 An integrated mosquito management approach often requires coordination between many different stakeholders and is most effective when rooted in the expertise of scientists and entomological experts.
-While mosquito control strategies and technologies continue to evolve, it’s important to remember that public education and surveillance will always go hand in hand with larval and adult mosquito control efforts.
+While mosquito control strategies and mosquito control technologies continue to evolve, it’s important to remember that public education and mosquito surveillance programs will always go hand in hand with larval and adult mosquito control programs.

 DID YOU KNOW?